 See instructions below.

-The City of Knoxville requests your quoted price for the installation of HVAC units at 800 Howard Baker Jr. Ave, Knoxville, Tennessee 37915 per attached specifications;
+The City of Knoxville requests your quoted price for the installation of HVAC units at the City of Knoxville Safety City, located at 165 S. Concord Street, Knoxville, TN 37919, per attached specifications;

-Scope of Work: Contractors will deliver and install HVAC units at specified Knoxville Police Department offices.
-Contractors will also remove existing units prior to installation of new HVAC units.
+Scope of Work: Contractor will deliver and install HVAC units at the City of Knoxville Safety City.
+Contractor will also remove existing units prior to installation of new HVAC units and properly dispose of the units.

 Specifications:

-Installation of two 4 ton units with 3-phase gas packages, adapters and thermostats.
+Installation of two 4 ton unit, 14 SEER, with 3-phase gas packages, adapters and thermostats.

-Installation of one 3 ton unit with 3-phase gas package, adapters and thermostats.
+Installation of one 3 ton unit, 14 SEER, with 3-phase gas package, adapters and thermostats.

 Installation of three Air Oasis UV Nano Lights for bacteria removal including Covid.
-Power vacuum of existing duct system with Sporicidin application to remove bacteria including Covid per duct system.

 Removal of existing units, gas pipe connections, and all wiring.